Harold Urey: Death and legacy

 Urey enjoyed gardening and raising cattleya, cymbidium and other orchids.
 He died at La Jolla, California, and is buried in the Fairfield Cemetery in DeKalb County, Indiana.

 Apart from his Nobel Prize, he also won the Franklin Medal in 1943, the J. Lawrence Smith Medal in 1962, the Gold Medal of the Royal Astronomical Society in 1966, the Golden Plate Award of the American Academy of Achievement in 1966, and the Priestley Medal of the American Chemical Society in 1973.
 In 1964 he received the National Medal of Science.
 He became a Fellow of the Royal Society in 1947.
 Named after him are lunar impact crater Urey, asteroid 4716 Urey, and the H. C. Urey Prize, awarded for achievement in planetary sciences by the American Astronomical Society.
 The Harold C. Urey Middle School in Walkerton, Indiana, is also named for him, as is Urey Hall, the chemistry building at Revelle College, UCSD, in La Jolla and the Harold C. Urey Lecture Hall at the University of Montana.
-UCSD has also established a Harold C. Urey chair whose first holder is James Arnold.
+UCSD has also established a Harold C. Urey chair whose first holder was James Arnold.

 Urey's daughter, Elizabeth Baranger, also became a notable physicist.